AdobeDocs/campaign.ko-KR/help/technotes/upgrades/ims-migration-old.md

 To update the technical operator authentication mode to IMS, follow these steps:

-1. From Campaign client console explorer, browse to the **Administration > Access Management > Operators**.
+1. From Campaign Client Console explorer, browse to the **Administration > Access Management > Operators**.
 1. Edit the existing technical operator used for APIs.
 1. Replace the **Name (login)** of this technical operator by the technical account email retrieved earlier.
 1. Browse to the **Edit** button on the top left beside **File**, and select **Edit the XML source**.